martinflemingdev/VendingMachineCapstone/README.md

 ## User can:

-* List all products with their quantity.
+* List all products and their quantity.
 * Add money into the machine to purchase items.
 * See their current balance continually while purchasing items.
 * Purchase items until they are sold out.